Moment and Memory

 Total enlightenment,

-Licorice, and whisky
+Licorice, and whiskey.

 I am one with the universe

-In tossing the old bocce ball
+In tossing an old bocce ball

-Through the long stretch of crab grass
+Through a long stretch of crabgrass…

-Knocked the kingpin off its hinges
+—Knocked the kingpin off its hinges!

-The horse shoe head landing in the dirt
+And a horseshoe landing in the dirt

-And us to
+And Us to

-Scotch indeed!
+Scotch, indeed!
 Or was it wine

-That spilled over and into the street
+That was spilled over and into the street,

 Like rain rattling and trailing in residual little